-Many companies claim to have bought into ethical thinking, but often leave consumers wondering if claiming green is more about sales generation that saving the planet.
+Many companies claim to have ethical thinking, but this often leaves consumers to wonder if being ‘green’ is more about sales and perception rather than saving the planet and being green conscious.

 Ethical consumerism – spending on green and fair-trade food, clothing, household goods, energy, banking and travel is becoming more of a trend and consumers are thinking more about what they purchase.
 While we all care about the future of the planet, the majority of shoppers don’t want to pay more or sacrifice quality of product or personal comfort, finding a balance is becoming more and more of a challenge both for manufacturers and shoppers.